Inveracity/guides/content/posts/windows_development_environment.md

 # Windows Development Environment for Software Engineers

-How to set up a development environment on Windows 10/11 with docker
+How to set up a development environment on Windows 11

 # Install Windows Terminal